bobbygrdn/bobbygrdn/README.md

 I'm a Full Stack Developer specialising in Java, JavaScript, Thymeleaf, and React.js.

-You can see evidence of my work on my learning platform Valor Academy, ticket management system Tech Port, and a dating applicaiton FindLuv which you can view in my here:
+You can see evidence of my work on a chat application Socket Playground, a learning platform Valor Academy, a ticket management system Tech Port, and a dating applicaiton FindLuv which you can view here:

 <a href="https://github.com/bobbygrdn/socket-playground">Socket Playground Chat Application</a><br>